Manager: Engine Thermodynamic Systems - PTN089

 Work type: Full Time - Permanent

-Categories: Product Development
+Categories: Research and Development

 Aston Martin is built upon the passion, skill and creativity of the people who dedicate their working lives to the most iconic brand in the world.
 Every intricate stitch, beautifully expressed line, and the stirring noise of our engines, is a manifestation of the desire and collective spirit to create the most beautiful cars: the soul of Aston Martin made real.

 Due to the significant growth Aston Martin has experienced in recent years we now benefit from being a true multi-site organisation, and as such this role could be based at a number of sites, including Gaydon, Wellesbourne and Milton Keynes

 The purpose of the job is to lead, manage and develop the engine dynamic systems group to define and design concepts, and establish system design specifications, to deliver validated engine products into production within the Aston Martin Lagonda product development process framework.